 When you have been offered a place in the Pella 2017 season you may proceed to the following link to pay by credit card (if you wish to pay by cheque, please forward your payment by mail).
 Payments can be accepted for the deposit, the balance or the full amount using the drop down menu.

 A receipt will be issued by the system to the email you select on the payment page and a notification will be sent the Pella Project confirming your payment.

 Pella in Jordan Resources

-- Recent findings from Area XXXVIII at Pella.
+- Area XXXVIII at Pella.
 The 2011 season.
 Click here

 - Photo album by Ben Churcher showing excavation at trench XXXII BB (2011 season), Click here

 - For further information and images regarding Pella from Wikipedia, Click here

 - Further information on the Pella Migdol Temple, Click here

 Enquiries and correspondence:

 The Volunteer Co-ordinator